treitmayr/ESP32PublishSubscribe/unit_test/README.md

-This directory contains the test suite for the ESP32PublishSubscribe library.
+This directory contains the test suite for the ESP32 [Publish/Subscribe Component](..) library.

 ## Test Preparation